marchaesen/vcxsrv/mesalib/docs/envvars.rst

    ``incomplete_tex``
       extra debug messages when a texture is incomplete ``incomplete_fbo``
-      extra debug messages when a fbo is incomplete ``context``
+      extra debug messages when a FBO is incomplete ``context``
       create a debug context (see ``GLX_CONTEXT_DEBUG_BIT_ARB``) and print error and performance messages to stderr (or